h3xitsec/h3xitsec.github.io/_posts/polyctf/2022-02-15-jamaissansmonriz.md

 FLAG{1_dur_dur_detre_un_robot}
 ```

-# Flag 2
+# Flag #2

 Now that I have flag #1, I continued to look at source code and some other things without finding anything else useful, I went back to this potential LFI.

-I started by trying to include robots.txt and it worked.
+I started by trying to include a file that I know it exists and that I have read permission, robots.txt and it worked.
 The content of the file showed up in the source :

 */post.php?postid=robots.txt*